-Should I close my limited company or make it dormant?
-This is a big decision, so it’s important to explore all options before committing to a course of action.
+Considering whether to close a limited company or make it dormant is a big decision, so it’s important to explore all options before committing to a course of action.
+We explore the options below.

 Perhaps your company has stopped trading, you’re thinking of taking a career break or retiring, or you’ve decided to accept a permanent job offer and move back to employment.
 The choice between dissolving your company or making it dormant requires careful consideration.